grahamhoyes/django-docker-swarm-example/README.md

 $ sudo apt install postgresql postgresql-contrib
 ```

 By default, postgres only allows connections over localhost.
 To access it from within docker containers, it must also listen for connections on the Docker bridge.
-Usually this is on `172.17.0.1`, you can run `ip a` to confirm.
+In swarm mode, Docker creates a bridge network called `docker_gwbridge`, usually on `172.18.0.0/16`.
+You can inspect the network with `docker network inspect docker_gwbridge` to confirm.

 Postgres' configuration file is at `/etc/postgresql/<version>/main/postgresql.conf`, where `<version>` is the postgres version you installed (12 is the latest at the time of writing).
 Look for the line containing `listen_address`, which by default will be commented out: